2011 Houston Astros season: Brian Bogusevic' ultimate grand slam

-On August 16, outfielder Brian Bogusevic hit the 26th ultimate grand slam in major league history, classified as a bases-loaded, walk-off grand slam with the batter's team trailing by three runs, signifying that the batter is also the winning and walk-off run.
+On August 16, pinch hitter Brian Bogusevic hit the 26th ultimate grand slam in major league history, and first in franchise history.
 Bogusevic connected off Chicago Cubs reliever Carlos Mármol for a 6–5 Houston victory.
-This was the Astros' lone walk-off homer in 2011.
-It followed other walk-off grand slams by Gregg Zaun in 2002, and Carlos Lee on June 28, 2007.
+This was the Astros' lone walk-off home run of 2011.
+His second major league home run, this was the first and only of either a grand slam or walk-off home run during Bogusevic' career.